jiy016/Recipe-Rating-Analysis-Prediction/README.md

 83782 rows × 22 columns

-This **recipe** data frame is easier to process.
+This **recipes** data frame is easier to process.
 We will use this dataframe to do the further works.

 #### Univariate Analysis

+We first explored the distribution of ratings.

 >Head of the cleaned dataframe